ondrajz/goexplorer/README.md

 - [ ] view dependencies of a package
 - [ ] show call graph of a program

-> Did you find any bugs or have any suggestions?
-Feel free to open [new issue](https://github.com/TrueFurby/goexplorer/issues/new) or start discussion in our channel at slack.
+> did you find any bugs or have any suggestions?
+Feel free to open [new issue](https://github.com/TrueFurby/goexplorer/issues/new) or start discussion in our channel at slack

 ## Installation